gszep/gpuweb/The-Multi-Explainer.md

 fill any unused occupancy.

-- Some hardware has specific subsystems for non-programmable memory operations, like memory copies between textures and buffers (B2B/B2T/T2B/T2T) and sometimes even blit operations (with additional capabilities like texture scaling, texture format conversion, compressed texture format decompression, etc.) By enqueuing these operations separately, an application allows the system to schedule these operations on separate hardware subsystems without creating synchronization bottlenecks with other subsystems.
+- Some hardware has specific subsystems for non-programmable memory operations, like memory copies between textures and buffers (B2B/B2T/T2B/T2T).
+By enqueuing these operations separately, an application allows the system to schedule these operations on separate hardware subsystems without creating synchronization bottlenecks/overhead with other subsystems.

 WebGPU already exposes one queue object per device (`GPUDevice.defaultQueue`).

+**Note:** Queues do not directly provide GPU parallelism or concurrency; they only improve the occupancy of available hardware on the GPU.
-**Note:** Queues do not provide GPU parallelism: all programmable GPU work is structured to be parallelizable across GPU cores.
-They also do not directly provide concurrency: it is already possible for independent work on a single queue to be interleaved or run out-of-order at the discretion of the hardware/driver schedulers as long as it doesn't violate ordering guarantees (which, in native APIs, are provided by the application via barriers).
+All programmable GPU work is structured to be parallelizable across GPU cores, and it is already possible for independent work on a single queue to be interleaved or run out-of-order at the discretion of the hardware/driver schedulers, within the constraints of ordering guarantees (which, in native APIs, are implicit or provided by the application via barriers).

 ### What's missing?